Risk Factors | Screening and Diagnosis | Personalized Treatment | Additional Patient Support

 Should your physician suspect uterine cancer, your doctor may perform one of either a pap smear, an endometrial biopsy of the lining of the uterus, or a dilation and curettage (D&C) procedure.
 A D&C is a surgical procedure in which a small instrument called a curette through the vagina into the uterus and scraping the endometrium (lining of the uterus).

-Every week, our multidisciplinary team meets to discuss each patient’s case in detail and to design a personalized treatment plan.
-Your team may include your medical oncologist, surgeon, radiation oncologist, genetics counselor, pathologist, nutritionist, interventional radiologist and researchers focused on you.
-This meeting of the minds provides each patient with an individualized care plant to create the path for the most optimal outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+Every week, our multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
+For uterine cancer, your team may include your medical oncologist, surgical oncologist, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each patient.